calband/calband-tutorial/README.md

 When you finish, you will make a pull request to show off your progress!
 In our workflow, we use pull requests to help us review changes made before making a changes to our master branch.

 ```
-git checkout -b [enter your name here!!! this is the name of your branch]
 git status
 git add .
 git commit -m "Finished tutorial!
 Cal Band Great!
 Wow!"